-NFL playoff picture: Texans join Falcons, Giants in postseason
+NFL playoff picture: Dolphins, Steelers, Chiefs round out AFC's six teams

 • Clinched the South with a win against the Bengals plus the Titans’ loss at the Jaguars because of a better division record than the Titans (5-1 to 2-4).

-• Would clinch a playoff berth with a Ravens loss/tie Sunday (the Steelers would clinch the North and couldn’t cause the Chiefs to lose a three-way tie with Pittsburgh and the Dolphins).
-The AFC South runner-up can’t have 10 wins, and the Broncos have a worse division record even if they finish 10-6.
+• Clinched a playoff berth with the Ravens’ loss Sunday.

-• Also would clinch a playoff berth with a win/tie Sunday night against the Broncos.
+• Would clinch the AFC West and a first-round bye with a win at the Chargers plus a Raiders loss at the Broncos because of a head-to-head sweep of the Raiders.

-• Would clinch a first-round bye if they finish with the same record as the Raiders.
+• 5 seed: Win/tie + Raiders win/tie, or Loss + Dolphins loss/tie

 6. Miami Dolphins (10-5, bottom wild card; 7-4 conf, 4-1 div)